urbit/old-urbit.org/tutorial/nock/ch1_sec1.md

 doesn't produce anything.
 Unfortunately, we can't give you line and column numbers on this one, so the only surefire way to debug an exit message is to understand what your code is doing.
 Literally speaking, an exit message means you tried to do something that just doesn't make sense.
-Such trying to reference data that doesn't exist, or trying to increment something that's not a number, or asking if `42` is equal, without asking what it's equal to.
+Such as, trying to reference data that doesn't exist, or trying to increment something that's not a number, or asking if `42` is equal, without asking what it's equal to.

-Enough about errors, let's practice some expressions that work:
+Enough about errors.
+Let's practice some expressions that work:

 ```text
 ~tomsyt-balsen/try=> .*(41 [0 1])